byteben/Win32App-Migration-Tool/README.md

 The Win32App Migration Tool is still in BETA so I would welcome any feedback or suggestions for improvement.
 Reach out on Twitter to DM @byteben (DM's are open)

+## Supported Install Commands.

+The Win32App Migration Tool will automatically detect the deployment technology based on the program install command for the Deployment Type.
+The following installers are supported:-

+- PowerShell Scripts
+- .EXE
+- .MSI
+- .CMD
+- .BAT

 ### Important

 _**// Please use the tool with caution and test in your lab (dont be the guy or gal who tests in production).
 I accept no responsibility for loss or damage as a result of using these scripts //**_